pete-rai/pete-rai.github.io/index.md

 Please do think about using this tag in your own software and [Tweet](https://twitter.com/) about it if you do using _#karmaware_.

+## Tech Idea Generator

+Are you stuck for an idea for a new project?
+No worries!
+There is an endless supply of great ideas [here](https://pete-rai.github.io/tech-ideas/idea.html).

 ## jQuery SlideIn

 A slide-in panel for jQueryUI that works from all four sides.
 The panel overlays your main page and can be slid in on a mouse click or mouse hover.
 There are lots of other options for customisation such as grab handle, slide speed, opacity, peeking-in etc. The plugin is excellent for housing user options which are only for occasional use, especially overlaid onto whole screen UIs that demand the entire screen real estate.